jakir-ruet/two-tier-app-deployment-devops/README.md

 apt-get install mysql-server -y sudo mysql_secure_installation # for assign security
 ```
+Console ask we some questions.
-Would you like to setup VALIDATE PASSWORD component?
+- Would you like to setup VALIDATE PASSWORD component?
 Press y|Y for Yes, any other key for No: y
-Please enter 0 = LOW, 1 = MEDIUM and 2 = STRONG: 2
+- Please enter 0 = LOW, 1 = MEDIUM and 2 = STRONG: 2
-Remove anonymous users?
+- Remove anonymous users?
 (Press y|Y for Yes, any other key for No) : y
-Disallow root login remotely?
+- Disallow root login remotely?
 (Press y|Y for Yes, any other key for No) : n
-Remove test database and access to it?
+- Remove test database and access to it?
 (Press y|Y for Yes, any other key for No) : y
-Reload privilege tables now?
+- Reload privilege tables now?
 (Press y|Y for Yes, any other key for No) : y

 Login to MySQL
 ```bash